sigsum/sigsum/log.md

     for logs and witnesses can be expressed and (optionally) formatted.
   - [A witness protocol][] that describes how logs collect cosignatures from witnesses to convince verifiers that they see the same logs.
-  - [A bastion protocol][] that can proxy requests to an HTTPS server.
+  - [A bastion protocol][] that can proxy requests to an HTTPS server, such as a witness.

 [A sigsum proof format]: https://git.glasklar.is/sigsum/core/sigsum-go/-/blob/main/doc/sigsum-proof.md
 [A sigsum policy format]: https://git.glasklar.is/sigsum/core/sigsum-go/-/blob/main/doc/policy.md